Why Use GSR? 5 Application Trends in Research

-The sheer fact that you can assess the impact of any type of emotionally engaging content on human behavior renders GSR a tremendously valuable biometric signal.
-Coupled with a refreshing ease of measurement, GSR responses are being leveraged by a rapidly growing number of disciplines within academic and commercial research to advance insights into emotional behavior.
+The sheer fact that you can assess the impact of any type of emotionally engaging content on human behavior renders GSR a tremendously valuable measure.
+Coupled with ease of use, GSR responses are being leveraged by a rapidly growing number of disciplines within academic and commercial research to advance insights into emotional behavior.

-Need some creative inspiration for your biometric research?
+Need some creative inspiration for your research?
 Perfect, you’ve found it.
-Stay right here and get our top 5 application areas of GSR technology (as always, all incitations are up for grabs – snitching is encouraged).
+Stay right here and get our top 5 application areas of GSR technology.

 1. Psychological research